planety/prologue/docs/deployment.md

 # Deploying Prologue with nginx and docker
 This is an example of how you can deploy a prologue web-application that was compiled under Linux.
-In this example we will use nginx as our reverse proxy, and bundle our application together with nginx in a single linux docker container for simplicities sake.
+.
+## Base Images

-As for docker containers, we will look at 2 base images as starting points for our own images:
+We will look at 2 base images as starting points for our own images:
 1. [bitnami/mindeb](https://hub.docker.com/r/bitnami/minideb)
 2. [alpine](https://hub.docker.com/_/alpine)